gkasev/chainguide/README.md

 # The Chain Guide
-A search engine for bycicle enthusiasts.
+A [search engine](http://thechainguide.net/) for bycicle enthusiasts.
+Come join me (us, hopefully some day)!

 ## Community-Curated Index
 All pages indexed by this search engine are manually added by members of our community.
 You are welcome to join us!
 To add a page, simply insert its url in the appropriate index file.
 There is one index file for each category: techinfo, reviews, stories and products.
 Currently only the techinfo category is live.